richardhj/contao-gitlab-trigger/README.md

 ### GitLab configuration

 We switch to our GitLab repository and visit the "Pipeline triggers" section under > Settings > CI/CD.
 We create a new token for our purpose.
-Give it a recognizable name and save the token.
+Give it a recognizable name and remember the token for the upcoming step.

 In order to be able to show the current status of the pipeline being triggered, we need to utilize an API user.

+This step is optional and you need to install `zeichen32/gitlabapibundle` to be able to use this feature.

 1. Create a new GitLab user that only has access to this particular repository.
 2. Switch to User > Settings > Access Tokens and create an access token with API scope.
 Use the api token within the next step: